Skip to Main Content

 Before you begin your search it is important to establish your eligibility criteria.
 A systematic search that attempts to identify all studies that would meet the eligibility criteria.
 Include the following:

-• What is your inclusion criteria?
+• What are your inclusion criteria?

-• What is your exclusion criteria?
+• What are your exclusion criteria?

 What is a Systematic Review?